GirlInPurple/tesseract/README.md

 For everyone else looking here for whatever reason, feel free to submit a RP or just fork off this project and go your own direction, its MIT lisence for a reason.

 ## TODO:
-- Refrence Sheet command
-- Terriara/Calamity Support
+- Finish Terriara/Calamity and Apoc Refrence Sheets
-- Twitch/YT API
+- Twitch/YT for new posts and streams
 - Overwatch, Apex Leg., and Mojang APIs
+- Make a more discriptive help command